-- vzbv is funded by the Federal Ministry of Justice and Consumer Protection, through project funding and member subscriptions.
+- vzbv is funded by the Federal Ministry for the Enviroment, Nature Cnservation, Nuclear Safety and Consumer Protection, through project funding and member subscriptions.

 - vzbv operates both at European and international level and has an office in Brussels. vzbv is a member of the umbrella organisation of European consumer organisations, Bureau Européen des Unions de Consommateurs (BEUC), and of Consumers International (CI), an international federation of consumer organisations.

 - vzbv is a member of “Initiative Transparente Zivilgesellschaft (ITZ)”.
 In this context, vzbv is obliged to inform the public about what goals it tries to achieve, where the funding comes from, how the money is spent and who the decision-makers are that vzbv targets.

 vzbv was established in 2000 as the result of the merger of three federal consumer organisations.
 One of its predecessors, AgV, was established already in 1953 by welfare organisations, women’s organisations and consumer cooperatives.
 In the same year, the first regional consumer association (Verbraucherzentrale) was founded.